cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-gpcheckperf.md

 $ gpcheckperf -f hostfile_gpchecknet_ic2 -r N -d /tmp
 ```

-Run the same test as above, but use `netperf` instead of the Greenplum network test (note that `netperf` must be installed in `$GPHOME/bin/lib` on all Greenplum hosts):
+Run the same test as above, but use `netperf` instead of the Cloudberry network test (note that `netperf` must be installed in `$GPHOME/bin/lib` on all Cloudberry hosts):

 ```shell
 $ gpcheckperf -f hostfile_gpchecknet_ic1 -r N --netperf -d /tmp